NikKowPHP/social-brain/chapters/chapter-11.md

 Why is a story so much more powerful than a list of facts?
 Neuroscientist Uri Hasson at Princeton discovered the answer.
 Using fMRI scanners, he found that when one person tells a compelling story, the listener's brain activity begins to synchronize with the storyteller's.
 The same regions light up at the same time.
 This phenomenon, called **neural coupling**, is like a brain-to-brain data transfer.

 The storyteller isn't just transmitting information; they are recreating the *experience* of that information inside the listener's head.
-Furthermore, when the tension in a story is resolved, the listener's brain gets a small hit of dopamine, the "reward" chemical.
+Furthermore, when the tension in a story is a resolved, the listener's brain gets a small hit of dopamine, the "reward" chemical.
 This dopamine hit acts like a "save" button in the brain, making the message far more memorable and persuasive than a simple recitation of facts.

 #### **The Practice: The Tension & Resolution Arc**